ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 ## Objectives
-- **Sentiment Analysis:** To gauge public sentiment towards Moniepoint based on Twitter data.
+- **Sentiment Analysis:** To gauge public sentiment towards Piggvest based on Twitter data.
-- **Data Insights:** To provide actionable insights that can help improve Moniepoint's services.
+- **Data Insights:** To provide actionable insights that can help improve Piggvest's services.
 - **Automation:** To automate the data extraction, transformation, and loading (ETL) process.

 ## Contributors